-Derek O. Hanley is a long-time paramedic and prior military combat medic, published photographer, multi-instrumentalist, noted video producer,
+Derek O. Hanley is a long-time paramedic and disabled veteran combat medic, author, published photographer, multi-instrumentalist, noted video producer,

 and is the founder of DOHP.

 Derek served an active-duty tour in the U.S. Air Force as a paramedic and instructor, assigned to the 59th Medical Wing and stationed in the emergency department of

 the USAF level-one trauma center

 Wilford Hall Medical Center, where he received several awards and medals for his service.

 Following this, Derek worked as a civilian paramedic in New York and served a tour with the Army National Guard as a combat medic and instructor with the 42nd Infantry Division,

 including the Army Achievement medal,

 and a nomination for division soldier of the year.

 After moving to California, he was co-founder of a boutique commercial video production company in Oakland, producing and editing dozens of videos, while working with professional athletes, musicians, and CEOs.